Hepatitis: Hepatitis C

 Chronic hepatitis C is a major cause of liver cirrhosis and hepatocellular carcinoma.
 It is a common medical reason for liver transplantation due to its severe complications.
 It is estimated that 130–180 million people in the world are affected by this disease representing a little more than 3% of the world population.
 In the developing regions of Africa, Asia and South America, prevalence can be as high as 10% of the population.
 In Egypt, rates of hepatitis C infection as high as 20% have been documented and are associated with iatrogenic contamination related to schistosomiasis treatment in the 1950s–1980s.
 Currently in the United States, approximately 3.5 million adults are estimated to be infected.
 Hepatitis C is particularly prevalent among people born between 1945 and 1965, a group of about 800,000 people, with prevalence as high as 3.2% versus 1.6% in the general U.S. population.
 Most chronic carriers of hepatitis C are unaware of their infection status.
 The most common mode of transmission of hepatitis C virus is exposure to blood products via blood transfusions (prior to 1992) and intravenous drug injection.
 A history of intravenous drug injection is the most important risk factor for chronic hepatitis C. Other susceptible populations include those engaged in high-risk sexual behavior, infants of infected mothers, and healthcare workers.

 Hepatitis D

 The hepatitis D virus causes chronic and fulminant hepatitis in the context of co-infection with the hepatitis B virus.
+HDV has recently been classified as carcinogenic to humans by the WHO, just like hepatitis B and C but is frequently compared to or used as an example of viroids (in relation to humans).

 It is primarily transmitted via non-sexual contact and via needles.
 Susceptibility to hepatitis D differs by geographic region.
 In the United States and Northern Europe, populations at risk are intravenous drug users and people who receive multiple transfusions.
 In the Mediterranean, hepatitis D is predominant among hepatitis B virus co-infected people.